-For example, Chase Bank has several promotions available where they will give you a cash bonus for opening a checking account:
+For example, Chase Bank has several promotions available where they will give you a cash bonus for opening a checking account.
+For instance, you can:

-- Make $225 when you open a Chase Total Checking account and set up a direct deposit within 90 days
+- make $200 when you open a Chase Total Checking account and set up a direct deposit within 90 days

 5. Transcribe for Business Owners